shahpa/VikingCloudCodingExercise/README.md

    - I had put a demo unit test just to show the framwork utility.
    - I might add more unit test if time permits.

+### How to run
+   - To run from IDE, simply run the main method.
+(HorseRaceATM.java)
+   - From command line, locate `HorseRaceATM.java` file in the command prompt.
+Run `javac HorseRaceATM.java` and then `java HorseRaceATM`
+   - To run a sample unit test, use command `mvn test`